-After implementation of the GST registration online in 2017, the majority of brands became unbranded to escape being subject to taxation, according to Ramesh Chandra Lahoti, vice-president of the Federation of Karnataka Chambers of Commerce and Industry and a food grain merchant.
+After implementation of the GST registration the majority of brands became unbranded to escape being subject to taxation, according to Ramesh Chandra Lahoti, vice-president of the Federation of Karnataka Chambers of Commerce and Industry and a food grain merchant.

 The majority of the items which are offered for sale the store by an average storekeeper now is unbranded.
 Without fully comprehending the market, the government slapped a blanket 5 percent GST on all packaged and labelled food goods in an effort to bring these under the tax net.
 Now, the customer would be burdened by a 5 percent price increase on practically all food items, was warned by the shopkeepers.

 The Consumer Price Index (CPI) inflation rate for June 2022 was 7.01 percent, which is just slightly less than the 7.04 percent for May.
 Industry sources claim that the new 5 percent GST law would directly cause food prices to rise.